codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

   max-width="60%"
  %}

-You can also create a brand-new application with _provision_ option.
+You can also create a brand-new application with the *provision* option.
 In this dialog you can enter the exact same details that ArgoCD asks when creating a new application.

 {% include image.html
   lightbox="true"